 Assessing Coordination Between Agencies Involved in Traffic Incident Management - FY08 NATSRL

-Principal Investigator(s):Robert Feyen, Assistant Professor, UMD-Mechanical & Industrial Eng
+Principal Investigator(s):Robert Feyen, Associate Professor, UMD-Mechanical & Industrial Eng

 A key role of any state's department of transportation is managing adverse incidents that affect traffic flow within the interstate highway system under its purview.
 In most urban locations, management is accomplished through various agencies (e.g., police, fire, maintenance, and traffic operations), each with a stake in the overall traffic incident management (TIM) system.
 A literature survey indicates that, although prior studies have examined interagency coordination issues, relatively few have examined how the effectiveness of interagency efforts can be externally compared or internally assessed quantitatively.
 Further, numerous TIM systems in the United States have reported performance evaluation of interagency TIM activities as one area of activity for which little success has been attained.